Hamilton cycles in random geometric graphs: Proof of Theorem Proof of Theorem 1

-Given two squares $x,y$ in $A'$ pick a path in $\widehat G$ from $x$ to $y$.
-Now for each non-full component $N$ in turn do the following.
-If the path misses $N_{2c}$ do nothing.
-Otherwise let $w$ be the first point on the path in $N_{2c}$ and $z$ be the last point in $N_{2c}$.
-Replace the $xy$ path by the path $xw$, any path $wz$ in $A(N)\cap N_{2c}$ and then the path $zy$.

 At each stage the modification ensured that the path now lies in $A(N)$.
-Also, the only vertices added to the path are in $N_{2c}$ which is disjoint from all the previous $N'_{2c}$, and thus from all previous sets $A(N')$.
-Hence, when we have done this for all non-full components the path lies in every $A(N')$, i.e., in $A'$.
-Hence, $A'$ is connected.
-Since it contains $\widetilde A$ we must have $A'=\widetilde A$.
+Also, the only vertices added to the path are in $N_{2c}$ which is disjoint from all the previous~$N'_{2c}$, and thus from all previous sets $A(N')$.
+Hence, when we have done this for all nonfull components the path lies in every $A(N')$, that is, in $\widetilde A$.
+Hence, $\widetilde A$ is connected. \end{pf}